 A list of classes that meet the requirement can be found below.
-In DC, we offer two courses that can meet the IT requirement: R for Data Policy Analysis and Data Visualizations and Dashboards
+In DC, we offer two courses that meet the IT requirement: R for Data Policy Analysis (6 units in fall) and Data Visualizations and Dashboards (6 units in spring).